-Thinking about back to school (and going back to my desk), it’s always fun to go back with new stationery and accessories.
-So I decided to make some diy no sew pencil cases for me and Anya.
-I choose a cream jute fabric (burlap in the US) because I love it’s raw simplicity – it’s natural and beautiful.
+I choose a cream jute fabric (burlap) because I love it’s raw simplicity – it’s natural and beautiful.
 Anya and I both have something like 10+ pencil cases each but we never tire of adding to our collection!
+Whats more, these no-sew pencil cases couldn’t be easier to make.

 The soft, creamy colour of the jute/burlap pairs well with any colour zip so for my diy no sew pencil case I chose a contrasting mustard coloured zip.
 You can choose whatever colour you like – no colour is off limits here.
-I also made a few extra of these as they are so handy as make-up bags or little pouches for your handbag.
+I’ve linked to some similar zips below in similar colours but there are lots more choices out there.
+I also made a few extra of these as I realised they are so handy as make-up bags or little pouches for your handbag.

 DIY no sew pencil case